acehinnnqru/rt/README.md

 # agrm
 A git repositories manager for local usage.

+We don't want to create a new `git` or anything.
+We wrap it and manage the local repositories you have cloned.

 ## Features

+As we expect, this tool will provide these features:

 - [ ] git sources management
     - [ ] github